ggventurini/pyautodiff/README.md

  In AutoDiff, there **is** a way to sometimes avoid this problem, but at the cost of significantly more expensive calculations.
 If an `autodiff` class is instantiated with keyword `use_cache=False`, then it will not cache its compiled functions.
 Therefore, it will reevaluate all control flow statements at every call.
 However, compile and call a Theano function every time it is called -- meaning functions will take significantly longer to run.
 This should only be used as a last resort if more clever designs are simply not possible -- note that it will not solve all problems, as Theano and NumPy have certain irreconcilable differences.

 In addition, other small details may be important.
 For example, `dtypes` matter!
 In particular, Theano considers the gradient of an integer argument to be undefined, and also only supports `float32` dtypes on the GPU.
+To assist with this, Autodiff optionally allows input downcasts (on by default) and can automatically cast all variables to Theano's global floatX setting.

 ## Concepts